tapaswenipathak/linux-kernel-stats/documents/files_description.md

 deeper understanding of the Linux operating system and its various components.
-By studying these scripts and the underlying concepts they represent, readers can gain insights into how the Linux kernel works, it's various specifications and drivers, and how it can be optimized and customized to meet specific needs and requirements.
+By studying these scripts and the underlying concepts they represent, readers can gain insights into how the Linux kernel works, it’s various specifications and drivers, and how it can be optimized and customized to meet specific needs and requirements.

-The Linux Kernel Stats repository on GitHub is a collection of scripts and tools that provide statistical information about the Linux kernel\'s development over time.
+The Linux Kernel Stats repository on GitHub is a collection of scripts and tools that provide statistical information about the Linux kernel's development over time.
 These tools are designed to extract information from the Git repositories of various versions of the Linux kernel and generate reports and statistical analysis.